yrachid/team-stats.tv/Readme.md

 # Team Stats TV

+Un monitor para equipos distribuidos.

+# Tech stack:

+- Node.js

+- Electron

+- Vue (not yet, but soon)

+- Socket.io

+- Webpack (if possible, soon)

+# How to:

+As of today, there is no installer, the easiest way to get up and running is to:

+- Clone this repository

+- `npm install`

+- `npm start`

+- select a valid `.json` configuration file (an example is cooming soon) from the file picker dialog

+- pray for the best

+# Motivación

 Un intento de reemplazo de los browsers como herramienta de Tele.

 ### Que debe hacer la app para que sea mejor que los browsers: